In lieu of the tragedies in the world

 Our home is in a nice neighborhood.

 My husband and I are healthy.
-After so many trips in our first two years together that an orderly quipped, “I’m giving you a frequent flier card, my man,” Alex hasn’t been in the hospital since 2011.
+After so many hospital trips in our first two years together an orderly quipped, “I’m giving you a frequent flier card, my man,” Alex hasn’t been in since 2011.
 I contend with hypothyroidism, but with the right prescription and vitamins, I’m kicking its butt.

 We have fun friends we treat with the casualness of family.
 We have family we treat with the gentleness of our friends.